mapbender/mapbender-documentation/en/customization/yaml.rst

 **Mapbender logo**
 ******************

-The logo (standard is the Mapbender logo) can be changed in parameters.yml.
-The change has a global impact on the whole Mapbender installation.
+The logo (default is the Mapbender logo) can be changed in parameters.yml.
+This change has a global impact on the whole Mapbender installation.

 .. code-block:: yaml